hankyang94/teaser_fpfh_threedmatch_python/readme.md

 Registration is a well-known chicken-and-egg problem:
 - **Chicken**: given correct point-to-point correspondences (eg., suppose one has an oracle that can precisely tell which point in cloud B corresponds to certain point, say the eye of a bunny, in cloud A, or declare the nonexistence of such a correspondence when A and B have non-overlapping segments), compute the rigid transformation;
-- **Egg**: given the correct transformation, figure out the correct correspondences
+- **Egg**: given the correct transformation, figure out the correct correspondences.

-Each problem, individually, is easy to solve, because the Chicken problem can be solved in closed form, and the egg problem boils down to nearest point search in Euclidean space.
+Each problem, individually, is easy to solve, because the chicken problem can be solved in closed form, and the egg problem boils down to nearest neighbour search in Euclidean space.

 However, in practice, there is no oracle for providing (even reasonally good) correspondences, and usually there is no good initial estimate of the transformation -- making 3D registration a challenging problem.

 In this tutorial, we look at one way of solving the problem, that is, we accept the fact that feature correspondences are poor (meaning that a large fraction of the correspondences are wrong, called outliers), but we use TEASER++, an algorithm that can tolerate large amount of outliers, to compute an accurate estimate of the pose.
-Then, we can use a local  algorithm to fine-tune the registration
+Then, we can (optionally) use a local  algorithm to fine-tune the registration.

-One can run this example by:
+One can run the full example by:
 ```shell
 OMP_NUM_THREADS=12 python example.py
 ```

-And below we provide detailed explanation of the algorithm.
+However, below we provide detailed explanation of the algorithm, and share related insights.

 1. **Load and visualize a pair of point clouds**